-1. Pick a theme.
+1. Pick a New Year's Eve party theme.
 It'll help guide your choices for everything from the invitations and decor to the food and drinks.
 "Your theme can be as simple as a favorite color to as specific as an 'Old Hollywood Glamour Cocktail Party,'" Sbranti says.
 "Having something in mind will help make the planning process much easier."

 2. Make a guest list.
 The number of guests you invite depends on how much space you have, your budget, and the amount time you have for party planning.
 Sbranti suggests eight to 16 guests for an intimate, full-course dinner party.
 For cocktail parties, she recommends inviting 25 to 50 people.
 "Fifty to 100 guests will create a full-on, blow-out bash."

-3. Plan in advance.
+3. Plan your New Year's Eve party early.
 Get decor ordered and purchased by the second week of December to avoid shipping delays due to the Christmas holiday.
 Send invitations five or six weeks in advance.
 "The holidays are always a busy time and calendars fill up fast, so it's important to give your guests ample notice," Sbranti says.

 4. Time it right.
 The most important part of a New Year's party is when the clock strikes midnight, so don't start the party too early.
 If you're hosting a sit-down dinner, start the party at around 8 p.m. with drinks and very light appetizers, and serve dinner around 9 p.m.
 For a cocktail party, ask guests to start arriving around nine and serve heavy appetizers and finger foods throughout the night.

-9. Dress it up.
+10. Dress up your decorations.
 Forget standard balloons and streamers.
 Create a chic party atmosphere with festive white lights (the more the merrier!), lots of candles, and unique, contemporary decor.
 Fill large bowls and vases with shiny ball ornaments, colorful vase gems, or mini disco balls.

-11. Say cheers!
+11. Give a New Year's Eve toast.
 Since the toast is the most important event of the night, don't scrimp on stemware.
 If you don't have enough wineglasses or champagne flutes to accommodate all of your guests, borrow extras from friends or purchase inexpensive additional sets at discount department stores.
 "Keep things stress-free with stylish disposable plates, napkins, and utensils that coordinate with your party decor," Sbranti says.